michie1/bc/README.md

 Fill in the credentials of config.py, see config.py-example.
 Put the current bc order number in state.json, see state.json.example.
-Ask Michiel for credentials.json, or create your own Google spreadsheet, see below.
+Ask Michiel for credentials.json, create your own Google spreadsheet (see below) or copy credentials-example.json and visit (http://wtos.nl/bc?test) for the spreadsheet.

 ### Run the program